AmberC0209/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/OCR.en.md

 <img src="https://raw.githubusercontent.com/cuicheng01/PaddleX_doc_images/main/images/pipelines/ocr/01.png">

-**The General OCR Pipeline comprises a text detection module and a text recognition module**, each containing several models.
-The specific models to use can be selected based on the benchmark data provided below. **If you prioritize model accuracy, choose models with higher accuracy.
+<b>The General OCR Pipeline comprises a text detection module and a text recognition module</b>, each containing several models.
+The specific models to use can be selected based on the benchmark data provided below. <b>If you prioritize model accuracy, choose models with higher accuracy.
 If you prioritize inference speed, choose models with faster inference.
-If you prioritize model size, choose models with smaller storage requirements.**
+If you prioritize model size, choose models with smaller storage requirements.</b>

 <details>
    <summary> 👉Model List Details</summary>

-**Text detection module:**
+<b>Text detection module:</b>
 <table>
 <thead>
 <tr>